D-Sven/EDFZ-custom-scenery/README.md

 YOUR_SCENERY_PATH can just be a random directory where you extracted the downloaded scenery!

-NOTICE: osm2city may decrease framerate...
+osm2city may decrease framerate...
 If this is the case, remove the /osm2city folder from FG_SCENERY (prefered) or delete it.

+NOTE: To fully enjoy this scenery, your database of shared models needs to be up to date!
+With Linux, open a terminal and type:

+wget -r -np -nH -R index.html http://flightgear.sourceforge.net/scenery/Models/

+to get all the latest shared models.
+Then simply move them to your scenery folder

 INSTALLATION OF AI TOWPLANE:
-Go to /AI/AI_towplane and copy the /AI folder into your $FGROOT directory.
+Go to /AI/Towplane and copy the /AI folder into your $FGROOT directory.
-It contains the towplane (/Aircraft/c177), the FlightPlan for the tow (/FlightPans/EDFZ_towing26.xml) and the main XML (EDFZ-Mainz_towing.xml).
+With Linux, cd to EDFZ-custom-scenery/AI/Towplane/ in your console and type: sudo cp -r AI/* /usr/share/games/flightgear/AI/ It contains the towplane (/Aircraft/c177), the FlightPlan for the tow (/FlightPans/FP_EDFZ_towing26.xml) and the main XML (EDFZ-Mainz_towing26.xml).
-All the files must be copied or moved to the proper directories in your $FGROOT (Linux: /usr/share/games/flightgear/)!
 Find more information and documentation in /DOCU/Aerotow-tutorial-en.pdf

 INSTALLATION OF AI THERMALS:
-Go to /AI/AI_thermals and copy the /AI folder into your $FGROOT directory.
+Go to /AI/Thermals and copy the /AI folder into your $FGROOT directory.
-It contains the thermal clouds (/Models/Geometry) and the thermal positions (/AI/EDFZ_thermals.xml), which you may want to change.
+With Linux, cd to EDFZ-custom-scenery/AI/Thermals/ in your console and type: sudo cp -r * /usr/share/games/flightgear/ It contains the thermal clouds (/Models/Geometry) and the thermal positions (/AI/EDFZ_thermals.xml), which you may want to change.
 All the files must be copied or moved to the proper directories in your $FGROOT (Linux: /usr/share/games/flightgear/)!
 Find more information and documentation in /DOCU/Thermaling-tutorial-en.pdf